 The process began to accelerate under the presidency of Theodore Roosevelt (1901-09).
 He actively advocated US military involvement, above all, in Latin America, to ensure stability as a means of advancing American interests.
 One consequence of this was his strengthening of the US Navy, the Great White Fleet.
+The Suez Canal opened in 1869 and dramatically cut sailing times between Europe and Asia.
+This provided a massive boost for trade, which, in turn, spurred technological advances.

-Roosevelt's successor, William Taft, pursued a more legalistic variant of the policy - Dollar Diplomacy - by which American commercial interests, chiefly in Latin America and the Far East, were to be secured by the full backing of the US government, and huge overseas investments encouraged.
+Roosevelt's successor, William Taft, pursued a more legalistic variant of the policy-Dollar Diplomacy - by which American commercial interests, chiefly in Latin America and East Asia, were to be secured by the full backing of the US government, and huge overseas investments encouraged.